 Building MCP servers

-5. get_prompt, client fetches a filled prompt
+5. get_prompt, the client asks for a filled-in prompt template.

 import { Server } from "@modelcontextprotocol/sdk/server/index.js";